prajnanBhuyan/GeekTrust/Set5/README.md

 ```

 ## Assumptions:
-TODO: Re-arrange, categorise and expand on assumtions if needed
-1. The other kingdoms simply ignore any future messages sent to them once they recieve their first message.
-This behavious can be easily changed so as to mimic kingdoms getting offended on not having their emblem in the message and breaking off alliances that were already in place.

-2. Set a limit for the ballot rounds so that in an unfortunate event we don't go on going forever.
+1. Limited to the number of times the ballot process is repeated so that it does not go on forever in the practically impossible, but statistically possible, scenario.

-3. A competing kingdom WILL compose a message for another competing kingdom and can posibbly be one of the 6 that the high priest decides to send out as understood by point 2 of **Rules to decide allegiance by a kingdom**:
+2. A competing kingdom WILL compose a message for another competing kingdom and can possibly be one of the 6 that the high priest decides to send out as understood by point 2 of **Rules to decide allegiance by a kingdom**:
     *If the receiving kingdom is competing to be the ruler, they will not give their allegiance even if the message they received is correct.*

-4. Once a message is sent out, the high priest burns it in the holy flame so as to not send it out a second time by mistake.
+3. Once a message is sent out, the high priest burns it in the holy flame so as to not send it out a second time by mistake.

-5. If three or more competing kingdoms are entered and one of them is invalid, the ballot process is conducted between between the two or more more valid kingdoms.
+4. If three or more competing kingdoms are entered and one of them is invalid, the ballot process is conducted between between the two or more more valid kingdoms.

-6. The ballot process does not start without atleast 2 kingdoms participating.
+5. The ballot process does not start without at least 2 kingdoms participating.

-7. The kingdoms go to war and the ballot is not conducted if all 6 kingdoms try to take part in the process.
+6. The kingdoms go to war and the ballot is not conducted if all 6 kingdoms try to take part in the process.